Mattjben/Word-Completion/README.md

 The objective of this project is to implement three different dictionaries containing words and thier respective frequencies each contained within different data sturcture types (linked list , array , trie) and compare and compute the practical and theoretical time complexities of various operations.

+Each data structure was implemented so that it could perform:
+- **Construction**: Build a dictionary based on a given set of words and their respective frequencies
+- **Additon**: Add a word and its frequency to the dictionary
+- **Deletion**: Remove a specified word from the dictionary
+- **Autocomplete**: Display the top 3 words (highest frequency) with the same prefix of a given inputted prefix

+*FOR MORE DETAILED EXPLANATION OF EXPERIMENTAL SETUP PLEASE READ report.pdf*

 ## FILES: